LiciaHe/vist270s2022/information/01-syllabus.md

 - hw1_b.py (OPTIONAL)
 - hw1_answer_sheet.pdf

+Please refer to the canvas page for more submission details.

 Homework sets will be released on Friday.
 They are due the next Sunday at <strong>10 pm (instead of midnight)</strong>.
+After the submission deadline, you will be assigned to peer review a submission by Thursday 10pm.

 We will try to grade as soon as we can.
 Please allow 1-2 weeks to receive the grading.

 ### Final Project